How Franchise Taxes Work in Canada

 #3 – Payroll Tax

-Any franchise owner with employees is required to keep current on payroll taxes, by registering and remitting a portion of the withheld amount to the Canada Revenue Agency (CRA).
+Franchise owners with employees are required to keep current on payroll taxes by registering and remitting a portion of the withheld amount to the Canada Revenue Agency (CRA).
 Regular payments must be made on the amount owed, and each employee’s total income and deductions are reported annually via T4 slips.

 Canadian franchise owners are responsible for providing requested financial information to lending institutions, investors, franchisors, and the CRA.
 It’s advisable to hire a chartered professional accountant (CPA) to ensure full compliance with CRA regulations.